-Regulation is an action that the markets are organized, controlled, directed and leaded by superior authority.
+Regulation is an action that the markets are organised, controlled, directed and leaded by superior authority.
 As it is seen in definition, a market is indispensable for regulation.
 Accordingly, increasing the tax rate by government is not a regulation.
-Because, this action is not for a market.
-It is for every market in the country (Oğuz, 2011: 19).
+Because, this action is not for market.
+It is for every market in the country (Viscusi et al., 2005).

 Today, regulation is made by independent administrative authorities.
-Independent administrative authorities are organized properly according to market that they command.
+Independent administrative authorities are organised properly according to market that they command.
 They make regulation differently as degree and qualification.
 For example in Turkey, Banking Regulation and Supervision Agency makes regulation for Turkish banking market.
-It directs the market by checking the banking activity, keeping under control on entry and exit to banking market, and it lead the market by leading agent of the market to public welfare (Oğuz, 2011: 20).
+It directs the market by checking the banking activity, keeping under control on entry and exit to banking market, and it lead the market by leading agent of the market to public welfare (Oğuz, 2011).

 Regulation applied by independent administrative authorities has been in literature for about quarter-century.
-But according to Ottoman Era court's registry, Ottoman courts' verdicts have same intent and cause same results like present day's independent administrative authorities, without calling "regulation".
+But according to Ottoman era court's registry, Ottoman courts' verdicts have same intent and cause same results like present day's independent administrative authorities, without calling 'regulation'.

 Ottoman courts were regulatory institutions by their sanction power.
 Actually, Sultan had exclusive jurisdiction in Ottoman judicial system by himself.
-But Sultan had delegated his power to the overqualified persons that they called "Kadı".
+But Sultan had delegated his power to the overqualified persons that they called 'Kadi'.
 These persons were well educated and experienced in public bureaucracy.
-They were elected by Sultan and they represented the Sultan's authority in the district of they were attended (Ortaylı, 1968: 121-122; Şentop, 2005: 86).
+They were elected by Sultan and they represented the Sultan's authority in the district of they were attended (Ortaylı, 1968; Şentop, 2005).
 Besides their representation duty, they did judgement and sometimes they gave some verdicts by regulating social life and economic activities.
-For example, statement of prices, standardization of production processes, being struck off, putting quotas for businesses by sectors.
+For example, statement of prices, standardisation of production processes, being struck off, putting quotas for businesses by sectors.
 It can be said that these implementations are so similar that those have done by present day's regulatory authorities.

-Kadı had the same mission of present day's Turkey's independent regulatory authorities (Duran, 1997: 5).
-These authorities are organizing, monitoring and controlling both private and public activities which have some probable risks on fundamental rights and liberties.
+Kadı had the same mission of present day's Turkey's independent regulatory authorities (Duran, 1997).
+These authorities are organising, monitoring and controlling both private and public activities which have some probable risks on fundamental rights and liberties.
 They have also preventing duty and punitive power in order to ensure sustainability of economic order.
-All of these missions was taken by Kadı in Ottoman State.
+All of these missions were taken by Kadı in Ottoman state.

-Kadı (Ottoman Court) and Regulation
+3 Kadi (Ottoman court) and regulation

-As mentioned above, regulation is an action that markets are organized, controlled, directed and leaded by a superior authority (Oğuz, 2011: 19).
+As mentioned above, regulation is an action that markets are organised, controlled, directed and leaded by a superior authority (Oğuz, 2011).
 Sultan who was single and the most outstanding authority had exclusive owner of legislative, executive and judicial power.
 His authority could be delegated as a particular region or/and in a specific proportion by him or a person who was elected by him.
-Kadı was authorized by this way.
+Kadı was authorised by this way.
 And he was attended in a particular region.
 Every case was in the scope of Kadı's duty.
 Kadı had recorded his verdicts and he was responsible to keep register books.
 In the registries, it is mostly seen that Kadı had mediation function between defendants and plaintiffs for their private disagreements or conflicts.
 Besides, there were some specific verdicts that related directly economic activities or producers and/or consumers.
 Moreover, some given verdicts were about environment protection as a social regulation.
-According to official registries, these verdicts were belong to 17th century but they had the same quality with present day's independent regulatory authorities.
+According to official registries, these verdicts were belonged to 17th century but they had the same quality with present day's independent regulatory authorities.

-Some samples of given verdicts by Ottoman Courts are going to be evaluated from different points of view by considering the present conditions.
+Some samples of given verdicts by Ottoman courts are going to be evaluated from different points of view by considering the present conditions.